Frequently Asked Questions

 Working groups

-The CIDSE Secretariat facilitates and coordinates the common efforts of the member organizations.
+The CIDSE Secretariat facilitates and coordinates the common efforts of the member organisations.

 What is CIDSE’s relation with the official structures of the Catholic Church?